 Frequently Asked Questions: Understanding ADHD

 Science has come a long way in the last decade.
-Mainstream medical, psychological, and educational organizations have come a long way in understanding ADHD and each have concluded that ADHD is a real, brain-based, medical disorder.
+Mainstream medical, psychological, and educational organizations have come a long way in understanding ADHD, and each has concluded that ADHD is a real, brain-based medical disorder.
 Getting a proper diagnosis and appropriate treatment can significantly improve the lives of those who struggle.
-A proper diagnosis is dependent on a lengthy and thorough process that rules out any other possibilities and explores possible co-existing conditions.
+An accurate diagnosis depends on a lengthy and thorough process that rules out any other possibilities and explores possible co-existing conditions.
 No single test determines if one has ADHD.
 A comprehensive evaluation will generally include the following:

 - Rating Scales